SherG/sherrieg/content/blog/desantis-state-guard/index.md

    * The medical unit does of course also provide medical clinics during emergencies - e.g., on site at hurricane shelters.
 * The VDF now has a cybersecurity unit.

-These skillset areas tend to grow in state guards: as medical or logistics personnel join, their invite their colleagues to come on board too.
+Particular skillset areas tend to grow in state guards as members invite colleagues to join.

 ### Supporting National Guard families